Pitch invasion: Baseball

 In modern baseball, the field is typically rushed by one or a small number of attention seeking fans or pranksters, rather than a large number of people although more-generalized riots have occurred.
 Almost universally, intruders will be ejected from the ballpark and potentially banned for life from it, and may also face criminal charges depending on the nature of the offence.

 In cases when a game is broadcast on television and a person or small group runs onto the field, the broadcaster will cut to another camera shot elsewhere in the stadium, to the commentators in the press box, or to a commercial break instead of focusing on the intruders; this is to avoid giving attention to their behavior, and to discourage imitators who might try the same thing (and as, occasionally, the person is also a streaker, to avoid showing nudity).
-Radio play-by-play announcers however will look at it in amusement and add 'color' to the broadcast, as the rusher isn't visible in that medium; Kevin Harlan, who is the main play-by-play announcer for the NFL on Westwood One, has been lauded for his colorful descriptions of various field rushers.
+Radio play-by-play announcers however will look at it in amusement and add 'color' to the broadcast, as the rusher is not visible in that medium; Kevin Harlan, who is the main play-by-play announcer for the NFL on Westwood One, has been lauded for his colorful descriptions of various field rushers.

+Outside game action, teams do allow spectators on the field (usually children) after games, allowing them to either walk around the warning track and tour the field, or run the bases as part of promotional events, before the grounds crew restricts further intrusion to maintain the field for the next game.